LiorKirsch/brain-heatmap/README.md

-Run main.m (from matlab).
+Run exampleMain.m (from matlab).
-* Matlab will generate a csv file which hold the region Id and the color of that region in hex.
+* Matlab will generate a csv file which hold the region ID and the color of that region in hex.

 Then run the python script to generate the heatmaps.